bursonic/driveMalta/Cars/Hazard awareness.md

 ###4284  - CARS5.5

-You MUST wear glasses or contact lenses when driving on public roads if:
+You must wear glasses or contact lenses when driving on public roads if:

 1. There is an eyesight problem in your family
 2. You cannot read a vehicle number plate from a distance of 36 meters (120 feet) without them